Conflict and psychosocial consultation

 According to the mediation guidelines of the MPG, every employee is entitled to apply for arbitration in the case that complaints or disputes cannot be settled at an institute.
 Three arbitration advisors are appointed for each section.

 Many facilities and Institutes of the Max-Planck-Gesellschaft have also appointed an external service provider for occupational healthcare and health management, which provides psychosocial consultation.
 These conversations are treated confidentially and anonymously, this means that your employer will not find out about them.

 The ombudsperson provides confidential advice in the case of conflicts that relate to matters of good scientific practice.
-These conversations are treated as confidential.
+These conversation are treated as confidential.